 Another related stockholder derivative lawsuit was filed in U.S. District Court for the Northern District of Ohio on June 30, 2021 (Thai et al. v.
-Burns, et al. (Case No. 21-cv-1267)), asserting violations of Section 10(b), Section 14(a), Section 20(a), and Section 21D of the Exchange Act and Rule 10b-5 thereunder, breach of fiduciary duties, unjust enrichment, abuse of control, gross mismanagement, and waste, based on similar facts as the consolidated derivative action.
+Burns, et al. (Case No. 21-cv-1267)), asserting violations of Section 10(b), Section 14(a), Section 20(a), and Section 21D of the Exchange Act and Rule 10b-5 thereunder, breach of fiduciary duties, unjust enrichment, abuse of control, gross mismanagement, and waste, based on similar facts as the consolidated derivative action in the District of Delaware.
 On October 21, 2021, the court in the Northern District of Ohio derivative action entered a stipulated stay of the action and scheduling order relating to defendants' anticipated motion to dismiss and/or subsequent motion to stay that is similarly conditioned on the resolution of the motion to dismiss in the consolidated securities class action.
 Another related stockholder derivative lawsuit was filed in the Delaware Court of Chancery on December 2, 2021 (Cormier v.
 Burns, et al. (C.A.
 No. 2021-1049)), asserting breach of fiduciary duties, insider selling, and unjust enrichment, based on similar facts as the federal derivative actions.
 On January 18, 2022, the defendants filed a motion to stay pending resolution of the consolidated securities class action.
-The parties do not yet have a schedule for briefing the motion to stay or responding to the complaint.
+The parties do not vet have a schedule for briefing the motion to stay or responding to the complaint.
 An additional related stockholder derivative lawsuit was filed in the Delaware Court of Chancery on February 18, 2022 (Jackson v.
 Burns, et al. (C.A.
 No. 2022-0164)), also asserting breach of fiduciary duties, unjust enrichment, and insider selling, based on similar facts as the federal derivative actions.
 The parties do not yet have a schedule for responding to the complaint.
 We intend to vigorously defend against these actions.
-The parties do not yet have a schedule for responding to the complaint.
-We intend to vigorously defend against these actions.
 The proceedings are subject to uncertainties inherent in the litigation process.
-We cannot predict the outcome of these matters or estimate
+We cannot predict the outcome of these matters or estimate the possible loss or range of possible loss, if any.

 On December 2, 2020 Detroit Utilities ("DTEL") filed a complaint with the Trumbull County Common Pleas Court in Warren, Ohio alleging we breached a Utilities Services Agreement due to non-payment for services which totaled approximately \$0.2 million allegedly performed by Plaintiff between February 2020 and June 2020.
 DTEL also claims the breach included a violation of the negotiated termination clause in the Agreement and thus claims a \$2.3 million termination penalty was invoked.
 The parties' attempt at mediation in August 2021 was unsuccessful.
 On September 3, 2021, DTEL filed a Motion for Summary Judgement seeking a judgement in the amount of \$2.5 million plus interest, for what it claims are unpaid invoices and penalties.
-On October 1, 2021, Lordstown filed its Opposition to the Motion for Summary Judgement and on October 15, 2021, DTEL filed its Reply in support of its Motion for Summary Judgement.
+On October 1, 2021, Lordstown filed its Opposition to the Motion for Summary Judgement.
 On January 12, 2022, the court granted DTEL's Motion for Summary Judgement, awarding \$2.5 million, plus interest.
 On March 8 2022, the parties entered into a settlement agreement with respect to the matter.